Skip to content

 Post-Event

-To avoid unwanted attrition, here are the steps you need to follow after your event concludes:
+To avoid unwanted attrition, here are the steps event planners need to follow after your event concludes:

 1. Double-check the registration list against the hotel guest list to ensure all attendees are accounted for within your room block.